wormhole-foundation/wormhole-docs/learn/messaging/token-nft-bridge.md

 ---
 title: Token Bridge
-description: Learn about Wormhole's Token and NFT Bridge for cross-chain transfers using lock and mint mechanisms, ensuring secure and efficient asset movement.
+description: Learn about Wormhole's Token Bridge for cross-chain transfers using lock and mint mechanisms, ensuring secure and efficient asset movement.
 ---

-# Token and NFT Bridge
+# Token Bridge

-## Token Bridge

 Transferring tokens across blockchain networks is challenging due to the lack of interoperability.
 Maintaining token properties such as value, name, and precision while ensuring security during transfers often requires complex and costly solutions like liquidity pools or native swaps, which can introduce inefficiencies and risks.